Stenaelurillus wandae

 Stenaelurillus wandae is a species of jumping spider in the genus Stenaelurillus that lives in India.
 It was first described in 2020 by Dmitri Logunov.
 The spider is medium-sized, with a carapace between 2.95 and 3.35 mm long and an abdomen between 2.8 and 3.5 mm long.
 The female is larger than the male.
 The colouration differs between them too, with the male having two white stripes on the carapace while the female has a pattern formed of brown and white scales.
-The chelicerae, clypeus, legs, pedipalps and spinnerets are generally yellow, although they may be yellow-brown on the male.
-The spider is distinguished from others in the area by the lack of a pocket in the epigyne of the female and the forked appendage, with different length tines, on the palpal bulb of the male.
+Its mouthparts such as its chelicerae, the part of its face known as its clypeus, legs and spinnerets are generally yellow, although they may be yellow-brown on the male.
+The spider is distinguished from others in the area by the lack of a pocket in the epigyne, the external visible part of the copulatory organs of the female and the forked appendage, with different length tines, on the copulatory organs of the male.

-Taxonomy
+Taxonomy and etymology

-Stenaelurillus wandae was first described by Dmitri Logunov in 2020.
-It was placed in the genus Stenaelurillus, first raised by Eugène Simon in 1886.
-The genus name relates to the genus name Aelurillus, which itself derives from the Greek word for cat, with the addition of a Greek stem meaning narrow.
+Stenaelurillus wandae is a species of jumping spider, a member of the family Salticidae, that was first described by the Russian arachnologist Dmitri V. Logunov in 2020.
+He placed it in the genus Stenaelurillus, first circumscribed by Eugène Simon in 1886.
+The genus name relates to the name of the genus Aelurillus, which itself derives from the Greek word for cat, with the addition of a Greek stem meaning narrow.
 The species is named after Wanda Wesołowska, the Polish arachnologist, in celebration of her 70th birthday.

-The genus had been placed in the subtribe Aelurillina in the tribe Aelurillini by Wayne Maddison in 2015, who listed the tribe in the clade Saltafresia.
-Two years later, in 2017, it was grouped with nine other genera of jumping spiders under the name Aelurillines.
+In 2015, Wayne Maddison placed the genus Stenaelurillus in the subtribe Aelurillina in the tribe Aelurillini and listed the tribe in the clade Saltafresia.
+Two years later, in 2017, it was grouped with nine other genera of jumping spiders by Jerzy Prószyński under the name Aelurillines.
+The holotype is stored in the Zoological Museum of Moscow University.